-Today’s reality is fraught with political contests and confrontations.
-It is not an arena that is generally populated by cats.
+We find today’s reality fraught with political contests and confrontations.
+One doesn’t usually find this arena populated by cats.
 What do you think about cats and politics?
 Will they mix?

-It’s not a common mixture, that’s for sure.
+Not a common mixture, for sure.
 However, my state of Alaska has had one positive experience with such a combination.
 In 1997, the town of Talkeetna elected a ginger cat named Stubbs as a write-in choice for mayor.

 Mayor Stubbs held that office for twenty years.
 He must have been a well-regarded mayor to be reelected so often.

 Popular Mayor Served For Over Twenty Years

 The cat got elected even though he had zero qualifications.
 However, in the small town with fewer than 900 residents, he remained popular.
 Residents tell us he achieved popularity for a number of reasons.

 For one, he didn’t raise taxes.
 Talkeetna still has no sales tax.
 Mayor Stubbs had a “laissez-faire” attitude toward government and business.
 He adopted a no-interference policy that gained popularity with residents.

 He also had a quality often questioned when we talk of current political candidates: honesty.
 What a great trait for a politician to have!

 Mayor Stubbs certainly worked to improve the town’s public image.
 He met many visitors, as people always asked to meet the mayor.
 He gave out friendship and welcoming purrs to all he met.